Correia-jpv/fucking-awesome-dotnet-core/README.md

 ### Database Tools and Utilities
 * [DbUp](https://github.com/DbUp/DbUp) - .NET library that helps you to deploy changes to SQL Server databases.
 It tracks which SQL scripts have been run already, and runs the change scripts that are needed to get your database up to date.
 * [NReco.PivotData](https://www.nuget.org/packages/NReco.PivotData) - In-memory data cube with OLAP operations and PivotTable data model.
+* [roundhouse](https://github.com/chucknorris/roundhouse) - Database Migration Utility for .NET using sql files and versioning based on source control.
 * [SharpRepository](https://github.com/SharpRepository/SharpRepository) - SharpRepository is a generic repository written in C# which includes support for various relational, document and object databases including Entity Framework, RavenDB, MongoDb and Db4o.
 SharpRepository includes Xml and InMemory repository implementations as well.

 ### Date and Time